cuikho210/open-food-today/crawler/src/vnexpress/README.md

 The crawler will generate:
 - Individual JSON files for each dish category in the `data/` directory
 - A combined `all_recipes.json` file containing all recipe links grouped by dish category
+- Individual recipe JSON files in the `data/recipes/` directory

 ## Data Structure